stevehollx/global-road-and-trail-climbs/README.md

 - Most elevation data is derived from © NASA SRTM and USGS NED (public domain)
 - Some elevation data based on coverage needs is derived from NASA/METI ASTER or PGC ARCTICDEM.
 - Road and base map data © OpenStreetMap contributors, ODbL 1.0
-- Climb list © 2025 Steve Holl
+- Climb list (this repo's results content) Copyright © 2025 Steve Holl

 > ⚠️ While commercial use is permitted under ODbL, we kindly ask that commercial entities
 > contact me before redistributing this dataset as part of a paid product, and acknlowedgement/credits